Organization and Significant Accounting Policies

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

-Basis of Consolidation and Presentation – The consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and include the accounts of Central and all majority-owned subsidiaries.
-All intercompany balances and transactions have been eliminated in consolidation.
-The fiscal years ended September 25, 2021, September 26, 2020 and September 28, 2019 each included 52 weeks.
+Basis of Consolidation and Presentation – The consolidated financial statements include the accounts of Central and all majority-owned subsidiaries.
+All intercompany balances and transactions have been eliminated.
+The fiscal year ended September 30, 2017 included 53 weeks.
+The fiscal years ended September 24, 2016 and September 26, 2015 each included 52 weeks.

 Noncontrolling Interest – Noncontrolling interest in the Company’s consolidated financial statements represents the 20% interest not owned by the Company in a consolidated subsidiary.
 Since the Company controls this subsidiary, its financial statements are consolidated with those of the Company, and the noncontrolling owner’s 20% share of the subsidiary’s net assets and results of operations is deducted and reported as noncontrolling interest on the consolidated balance sheets and as net income attributable to noncontrolling interest in the consolidated statements of operations.